 All students admitted to the Program must have access to a modern personal computer.
 Detailed specifications for new and existing computers are available on the Student Computer Initiative specifications page.
 In addition, students must have a regular internet connection throughout the course of the program.
 The Microsoft Office suite (including Word, Excel, and PowerPoint) is also required.
 For more information about this and other software, visit the Technology Services website.
 Additional software may be required during the course of the program, which will be made available to you under appropriate licensing arrangements.

 Although students can use a personal computer at the office, we strongly recommend that they have one at home.
 Students will be instructed in the use of the Canvas course management system during the first on-campus session.

 Here are 10 reasons why you should choose the Professional MSHA Program -Online at VCU if considering a distance learning graduate degree in health administration.

 VCU's Department of Health Administration is one of the oldest providers of health administration education in the nation.
-For 60 years, the Department has maintained its mission of educating men and women to lead complex health care organizations.
+For over 70 years, the Department has maintained its mission of educating people to lead complex health care organizations.
 Consistently ranked by US News & World Report as one of the nation's top 10 health administration programs, VCU is viewed by education and health care leaders as a leading program in health care administration.

 As a distance-learning program, health care professionals can earn an MSHA degree from any location and at any time (asynchronous learning).
-The Program combines Internet-based and other distance learning technologies with six one-week on-campus sessions.
-Thus, individuals working full-time, residing anywhere in the United States can complete the Program in just 22 months.
+The Program combines web-based and other distance learning technologies long weekend virtual and in-person sessions.
+Individuals working full-time, residing anywhere in the United States, can complete the Program in just 22 months.

-Recognizing the challenge that full-time enrollment brings to busy careers and personal lives, the Department now offers part-time options in the MSHA Program.
-Part-time schedules are determined in consultation with the Program's Director to meet individual student's needs.
+Recognizing the challenge that full-time enrollment brings to busy careers and personal lives, the Department offers part-time options in the MSHA Program.

 Immediate Relevance to Job Setting